matrix-org/matrix-spec-proposals/README.md

 ```

 If a client sees that `org.matrix.msc1234.stable` is `true`, it knows that it
-can start using stable prefixes, and the homeserver will accept and act on
+can start using stable identifiers for the new MSC, and the homeserver will accept and act on
 them accordingly.

 While the general pattern of using the text ".stable" has emerged from previous
 MSCs, you can pick any name you like.
 You need only to clearly state their
-meaning, usually udner an "Unstable prefixes" header in your MSC.
+meaning, usually under an "Unstable prefixes" header in your MSC.

 See
 [MSC3827](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/3827-space-explore.md#unstable-prefix)